+Component Description

-Component Description (1) WWAN antennas (2) (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
-(2) Internal microphones (2) Record sound.
-(3) Webcam light (select products only) On: The webcam is in use.
-(4) Webcam (select products only) Records video and captures photographs.
+(1) Internal microphones (2) Record sound.

+(2) Webcam light On: The webcam is in use.

+(3) Webcam Records video and captures photographs.
 Some models allow you to video conference and chat online using streaming video.
+To use the webcam: Type camera in the taskbar search box, and then select

+(4) WLAN antennas (2) (select products only) Camera.
+Send and receive wireless signals to communicate with wireless local

+, area networks (WLANs).

-To use the webcam: Type camera in the taskbar search box, and then select Camera.
-(5) WLAN antennas (2) (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(6) Near Field Communication (NFC) antenna (select products only) Sends and receives wireless signals to communicate and transfer data/info to and from your NFC-compatible devices.
+(5) Near Field Communication (NFC) antenna (select products only) Sends and receives wireless signals to communicate and transfer data/info to and from your NFC-compatible devices.

-\The antennas are not visible from the outside of the computer.
+^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.